Jasmin Singer

 Jasmin Singer (born October 30, 1979) is an American animal rights activist.
-Since 2022, she has been the host of Weekend Edition for WXXI, Rochester, NY’s NPR member shtation.
+Since 2022, she has been the host of Weekend Edition for WXXI, Rochester, NY's NPR member station.
 She is the co-founder of the non-profit organization and podcast Our Hen House, serves as editor-at-large of VegNews, and is the former Vice President of Editorial at Kinder Beauty.
 She also supports LGBTQ+ and overlapping social justice issues.

 Singer has appeared on The Dr. Oz Show, Vegucated, The Ghosts in Our Machine, HuffPost Live, and Unchained with Jane Velez-Mitchell.
 On May 20, 2017, she gave the TED talk "Compassion Unlocks Identity" in Asbury Park, New Jersey.
 In 2014, Singer was named one of the "40 People Under 40 to Teach Us About Each Other" by the magazine The Advocate.

 Biography

 Jasmin Singer was born on October 30, 1979.
 She grew up in Edison, New Jersey.
 From childhood to adulthood, Singer struggled with weight problems.
 She studied at Pace University in New York, where she earned an acting degree.

 At age nineteen, she became vegetarian.
 After graduating, Singer toured with the AIDS-awareness theater company Nitestar as an educator.
 Later, she obtained a master's degree in experiential health and healing from The Graduate Institute, and a holistic health certification from the Institute for Integrative Nutrition.

 At twenty-four years old, Singer turned to veganism after watching a film about factory farming.
 She incorporated animal rights into her LGBTQ+ and feminist activism.
 After going vegan, Singer volunteered at PETA's headquarters in Norfolk, Virginia for a week, and began steering her career toward animal rights activism.

 Shortly afterward, she started writing articles on the subject and became the Campaigns Manager for Farm Sanctuary.
 Singer was a freelance writer for VegNews magazine for ten years and since 2016 to 2018, was the magazine and digital brand's senior editor.